Patricio P. Pouchulu

 After meeting Camden Council planners (the building is surrounded by a Conservation Area) the client was granted planning permission for building three new flats, completed in 2008.
 The top floor will be made of a pre-made steel structure wrapped with wood with a long mirrored window, placed on top with a crane without demolishing the existing Mansard.

 The wooden original facade from 1865, now completely restored, hides a contemporary interior.
-Pouchulu refers these three flats as his Little Submarines: with only 47, 37 and 33 sqm, the use of mezzanines, vertical space, smart natural illumination and circulation optimization, bring tenants a full functional living experience. up
+Pouchulu refers these three flats as his Little Submarines: with only 47, 37 and 33 sqm, the use of mezzanines, vertical space, smart natural illumination and optimised circulation, bring young tenants a full functional living experience. up

 Perspective at bird's eye, showing main exhibition space, bubble-access, infrastructure buildings, Dunal Park.
 Copyright © 2002 PPPouchulu.